 Managing your PMS begins with knowing what your PMS symptoms are and when they happen.
 Then you can change your diet, exercise, and schedule to get through each month as smoothly as possible.

 Try not to get discouraged if it takes some time to find tips or medicine that help you.
 Treatment varies from one person to another.
 Your doctor can help you find the right treatment.

 What about vitamins and other home remedies?

-You may have read that some vitamins and other supplements, such as vitamin B6, vitamin E, magnesium, manganese and tryptophan, can help relieve PMS.
+You may have read that some vitamins and other supplements, such as vitamin B6, vitamin E, magnesium, manganese, and tryptophan, can help relieve PMS.
 There haven’t been many studies about these treatments, and it’s possible that they could do more harm than good.
-For example, vitamin B6 and vitamin E can cause side effects if you take too much.
+For example, vitamin B6 and vitamin E can cause side effects if you take too much of them.
 Talk to your doctor if you’re thinking of trying any of these vitamins or supplements.

-Get aerobic exercise.
-Work up to 30 minutes, 4 to 6 times a week.
+- Get aerobic exercise.
+Work out up to 30 minutes, 4 to 6 times a week.

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.